preactjs/preact-www/content/en/blog/signal-boosting.md

 ![Set iteration is just a tad slower than Array iteration](/assets/signals/signal-boosting-01b.png)

-Sets also have the property that they're kept in insertion order.
+Sets also have the property they're iterated in insertion order.
 Which is cool - that's just what we need later when we deal with caching.
 But there's the possibility that the order doesn't always stay the same.
 Observe the following scenario:

 ```ts
 const s1 = signal(0);